Connie Sue 🌿

 MCS

-It's not a true allergy - it's just the simplest way to describe it how my body reacts.
+It's not a true allergy - it's just the simplest way to describe how my body reacts.

 Avoiding triggers and managing reactions has become second nature.
-Most of the time, my reactions are only moderately annoying but can become incapacitating if I don’t pay attention to what my body is telling me.
+Most of the time, my reactions are only moderately annoying but it can become incapacitating if I don’t pay attention to what my body is telling me.
 Thankfully, my worst reaction (anaphylaxis) only happened once.

 Misael